Kevin4e/NFSVersionManager/README.md

 Detects NFS game version using module entry point analysis

 ## Overview
-This library lets you check if a DLL has been injected into a specific NFS game.
+This library lets you check if a DLL was injected into a specific NFS game.

 **C++17+** is required.